davidclin/gcp-alibaba-vpn/redundancy.md

 takes about a minute for this network and its subnet to appear.

 #### Create the GCP external IP addresses for Cloud VPN gateways
-Two Cloud VPN gateways on the GCP side are needed for redudancy with each Cloud VPN gateway having two IPsec tunnels.
-This means a total of 4 external IP addresses will need to be configured -- two external IP addresses for the first VPN gateway tunnels and two external IP addresses for the second VPN gateway tunnels.
+Two Cloud VPN gateways on the GCP side are needed for redudancy.
+This means a total of 2 external IP addresses will need to be configured -- one
+external IP addresses for the first Cloud VPN gateway and another for the second Cloud VPN gateway.

 The following procedure configures one external IP address.
-Repeat this process 4 times to get 4 external IP addresses.
+Repeat this process twice to get 2 external IP addresses.

 1. In the GCP Console,
 [go to the External IP addresses page](https://pantheon.corp.google.com/networking/addresses/list).